jscodersbcn/talks/README.md

-# talks
+# Talks

-Propose your talks/workshops here ✍
+Propose your talks/workshops for JS Coders meetups here.

+**Format for proposal**

+To propose a talk, simply create a github issue [here](https://github.com/jscodersbcn/talks/issues/new) and follow the format mentioned there.